Quebec reports highest daily COVID-19 case increase in nearly a year | News

 - Travellers who can't access ArriveCAN app can now give details at border

-Hospitalizations have increased by 13 since Wednesday and equal 255 across the province.
-Intensive care numbers have increased by one over the past 24 hours and now total 60 throughout Quebec.
+Hospitalizations have increased by one since Thursday and equal 256 across the province.
+Intensive care numbers have increased by two over the past 24 hours and now total 62 throughout Quebec.

+For comparison, on January 9 when 2,588 new cases were announced, hospitalization across Quebec were 1,380, 20

 Over the past day, 33,799 COVID-19 vaccines have been administered.
 Since December 2020, 13,863,084 total vaccines have been administered.